sof202/ChromBinarize/README.md

 that ChromHMM expects.
 That is, a single vector of 0s and 1s for each genomic bin/window/region.

 It is hard to binarize methylation data.
-Identifying regions that are ~200bp in size that have a single CpG with methylation signal as 'regions characterised by methylation' feels wrong.
+For example, identifying regions that are 200bp in size that have a single CpG with methylation signal as 'regions characterised by methylation' feels wrong.
 However, restricting genomic bins that are 'characterised by methylation' to those with lots of methylated sites is very